 Queen's University Library is committed to an inclusive community with accessible goods, services, and facilities that respect the dignity and independence of persons with disabilities.

 The Library offers services, technology and accessible spaces for students, faculty and staff with disabilities.
 Many of these resources are provided by the Adaptive Technology Centre (ATC), located in room 120, Stauffer Library.

 - An Adaptive Technology Lab with specialized software, assistive devices and computers

 - Assistive devices available for loan

-- Library and course materials in accessible formats
+- Library collections (print, electronic and multimedia) and course materials in accessible formats

 - Extended book loans and stack retrieval